 Development of the ability to evaluate one’s own artwork and the artwork of others within the context of an inclusive learning environment.
 Success will be characterized by gaining an understanding of the vocabulary of art appreciation, using vocabulary to speak and write about art, and demonstrating a heightened sense of individual, social, and cultural awareness while participating in artistic evaluations.

 Evaluation Criteria and Class Goals:

 You will be processing a lot of information technically and developing conceptually.
 To aide this process, I have many alternatives that I expect you to take advantage of.
-You will not be graded individually on them, but your effort in attending and viewing/reading will affect your performance and bump your overall grade a bit one way or the other.
+You will not be graded individually on them, but your effort in attending and viewing/reading will affect your performance and therefore affect your work.

 Communication and grading:

 You are responsible to read your email, communicate with me in person and by email and text and phone and be familiar with the class website.
 Grading comes in the form of email comments and number grades.
 I really value talking to you in person (or on facetime), writing emails in response to your work and I only give grades as a supplement to these more important tasks.
 Nevertheless, these can tell you how I think you are doing in relationship to my overall expectations which are based on a history of knowing what students can do, what the rest of the class might be able to do in the allotted time, and what I think you personally are capable of all in relationship to the goals mentioned above.

 Please do not compare your grades with others!
 There are many reasons for variations in grades.
 What is taking a risk for one person might be comfortable and predictable for someone else with more experience.
 Good work comes in many forms!